ylebon/fafo/README.md

 Scenario: Show all the people in the contacts list Given "All the requirements are satisfied and installed" When "I run `python3 vespa_contacts list`"
-  Then "I will see all the names in the contacts list"
+  Then "I will see all the entries in the vespa contacts"
 ```